1870 United States elections

-Elections occurred in the middle of Republican President Ulysses S. Grant's first term, during the Third Party System.
+Elections occurred in the middle of the Republican President Ulysses S. Grant's first term, during the Third Party System.
 Members of the 42nd United States Congress were chosen in this election.
-The election took place during the Reconstruction Era, and many Southerners were barred from voting.
+The election took place during the Reconstruction Era, and many Southerners were disfranchised.
 It was also the first election after the passage of the 15th Amendment, which prohibits state and federal governments from denying the right to vote on the basis of race, color, or previous condition of servitude, although disenfranchisement would persist.
-The Republican Party maintained a majority in both houses of Congress, although Democrats picked up several seats in both chambers.
+The Republican Party maintained a majority in both houses of Congress, although the Democrats picked up several seats in both chambers.

 In the House, Democrats won major gains, but Republicans retained a solid majority.

 In the Senate, Democrats won moderate gains, but Republicans retained a commanding majority.